0xflux/SIMAP/readme.md

 # Usage

+You will need your own copy of https://github.com/0xflux/ZestyChips (my dotnet stealer this C2 is built for).

 Set environment variables as follows, substituting in your desired username and password in plaintext.
 This will allow you to login to the IMAP server from a client.

 ```